akka/alpakka/docs/src/main/paradox/jakarta-jms/producer.md

 # Producer

-The Alpakka JMS connector offers producing JMS messages to topics or queues in three ways
+The Alpakka Jakarta Messaging connector offers producing messages to topics or queues in three ways

 * JVM types to an Akka Streams Sink
 * `JmsMessage` sub-types to a Akka Streams Sink or Flow (using `JmsProducer.sink` or `JmsProducer.flow`)
 * `JmsEnvelope` sub-types to a Akka Streams Flow (using `JmsProducer.flexiFlow`) to support pass-throughs

-The JMS message model supports several types of message bodies in (see @javadoc[javax.jms.Message](javax.jms.Message)), which may be created directly from the Akka Stream elements, or in wrappers to access more advanced features.
+The JMS message model supports several types of message bodies in (see @javadoc[jakarta.jms.Message](jakarta.jms.Message)), which may be created directly from the Akka Stream elements, or in wrappers to access more advanced features.

 | Stream element type                                       | Alpakka producer         |
 |-----------------------------------------------------------|--------------------------|